About Manna Café Ministries and Kenny York

-In 2004, Kenny York was a missionary in Nashville, TN who utilized his love for cooking by overseeing a weekly meal for the homeless and poor.
+In 2004, Kenny York was a missionary in Nashville, TN, who utilized his love for cooking by overseeing a weekly meal for the homeless and poor.
 In 2007, he scrawled the plan for Manna Café Ministries in a notebook.
-In 2008, he took the first steps toward launching Manna Café by taking donated bread and sweets—and soon after, hot meals—into a local homeless camp, along with friend Vicki, who is now his wife.
+In 2008, he took the first steps toward launching Manna Café by taking donated bread and sweets—and soon after, hot meals—into a local homeless camp, along with friend Vicki, who soon became his wife.

 Since then, Manna Café has grown exponentially.
-One meal per week has become five, with peak attendance at 200+ people at a single meal.
-The Food Box Distribution Program (much like a large food pantry) grew from 200 food boxes in May 2010 to more than 25,000 boxes in 2014, and continues to grow steadily.
-In a single year, Manna Café distributes 2.5 million pounds of food to local families.
+One meal per week has become five.
+The Food Box Distribution Program (much like a large food pantry) grew from 200 food boxes in May 2010 to more than 25,000 boxes just four years later, and it still continues to grow steadily.
+In a single year, Manna Café distributes 2.5 million pounds of food to families in Montgomery and Stewart Counties.

-Food insecurity in Montgomery County involves more than 15% of the population (about 28,000 people).
+Food insecurity in the area involves more than 15% of the population (about 28,000 people).
 The percentage for children is 21.5%, a third of whom are not income-eligible for federal programs such as free school lunches.
-For this reason, our goal is to first meeting people’s basic need for food, and then guide them toward positive, permanent change.
+For this reason, Manna Cafe’s goal is to first meeting people’s basic need for food, and then guide them toward positive, permanent change.

-In the fall of 2022, Kenny York went to his eternal home after a battle with cancer, and his wife, Victoria (Vicki) stepped in as CEO.
+In the fall of 2022, Kenny York went to his eternal home after a battle with cancer, and his wife, Victoria (Vicki) stepped in as CEO to carry his legacy forward along with a dedicated staff and countless volunteers.
 Manna continues to serve the community at least six, and often seven, days a week.
-Toward the end of ’22, a new program (funded by the State of TN) called Our Change was launched.
-This program will specifically assist low- to moderate-income families with children.

 Frequently Asked Questions